Associate Professor, Roman History

 A native of Sackville, New Brunswick, I grew up in Ottawa.
 I received my B.A.
 (Hons.) in Classics from McGill in 2001 and my Ph.D. in Classics from Stanford in 2006.
 I taught briefly at the College of the Holy Cross in Worcester, MA, worked for the Perseus Project, and have been at Dalhousie since 2010.
 I live in Halifax with my spouse and two children.

 I teach undergraduate classes at Dalhousie in Roman history, the history of ideas, and Greek and Latin language at all levels.
 My regular rotation of Roman history classes includes Roman Legions and the Barbarians; Death, Sex, and Gold in the Ancient Roman World; and The Fall of Rome: Caesars, Saints, and Warlords.
 In the past I have taught a yearlong first-year Writing Requirement class called Ancient History: God-Kings, Spartans and Caesers.
-For our MA students and senior Honours students I have taught two seminars, on Ancient Media: From Bard to Manuscript (2014) and on Authors Outside the Canon (2015), with an upcoming seminar in Winter 2018 on Sappho.
-I am currently developing an advanced undergraduate class on ancient oratory and a first-year class on pre-modern military history.
+For our MA students and senior Honours students I have taught two seminars, on Ancient Media: From Bard to Manuscript (2014) and on Authors Outside the Canon (2015), on Sappho (2018), and on the culture of ancient oratory (2019).
 Ancient authors I have taught in Greek and Latin language classes include Homer, Sophocles, Lucretius, Catullus, Horace, Cicero, Caesar, and Apuleius.
-I have lectured in the Foundation Year Programme at King's on Sappho and on Roman society and plan to lecture on Thucydides there in Fall 2017.